Updated: Nov 12, 2020

-Though neither one of my parents was ‘attached’ to their families Catholic religion, it was highly regarded by my maternal grandmother, as well as other extended family members.
+Though neither one of my parents had gone to church for years, Catholicism was highly regarded by my maternal grandmother, as well as other extended family members.

-My grandmother, the matriarch of the family, would always give a speech just before dinner, at around 10:30 pm.
+My grandmother, the matriarch of the family, would always give a speech just before dinner.

 The nativity scene was a whole other event!
 My mum would create the most majestic ones, and I remember how I loved imagining stories, as its fairy-lights twinkled all night.

-I particularly liked the 3 Wise Men, though, I always wondered where the Queens were.
+I particularly liked the 3 Wise Men, though, I always wondered why the Queens never arrived!

-Then there was the adult conversation and their jokes.
+Then there was the adult conversation.
 Even if I didn’t understand it all, there was always a lot of laughter.
 That thrilled me.

-We don’t have snow in México City, but as a teenager and during my early 20's, I was grateful to spend a few white Christmas in Upstate New York, which were just magical.
+We don’t have snow in México City, but during my early 20's I got to spend a few white Christmases in Upstate New York, which were just magical.

 Are you feeling me? :)

-Our first Christmas as a family with our baby was spent in México, and we just went with the flow.
-The only gifts my son received then, were from family members (children's books in Spanish, yes!) and of course he was mainly interested in the wrapping!
+Our first Christmas as a family with our baby was spent in México.
+The only gifts my son received then, came from family members (children's books in Spanish, thank you!) and of course he was mainly interested in the wrapping!